 This is a popular activity so make sure to get tickets in advance.
 You can buy your tickets here.

-Day 4: Taking a cooking class, visiting the Hoa Lo prison and taking in a water puppet show
+Day 4: Taking a cooking class, visiting the Hoa Lo prison and watching the sun set at Hoan Kiem Lake

 Learn the art of Vietnamese cuisine in a cooking class

 It’s your final day in Hanoi and – like us – you probably don’t want to leave.
 So let’s make your last day in the capital one to remember and one that you can take home with you.